Fylkirist/StonksWebApp/README.md

       "Instance":<PGSQL instance host>,
       "Database":<Database name for this project>
   },
+  "Admin":{
+    "Email": <Email of the initial admin user to be generated on startup>, "Password": <Password of inital admin>
+  },
   "Finnhub": <Finnhub API key>,
   "SEC": <Your user agent string for the SEC>
 }